chuckbag/net/App/ansible/basic-examples.md

       state: latest
 ```

-To review the format of the file above, we start with which hosts this will run against.
-In this case, we’re looking to run this on all the “tests” the hosts
+To review the format of the file above, we start with the hosts this will run against.
+In this case, we’re looking to run this on all the hosts in the “tests” group
 ```yml
 --- # install or update all the apps I would like to have on mgmt hosts
 - hosts: tests
   tasks:
 ```

 The module call first starts off with the name, explaining what is being done.
-Then is the module call, in this example running a yum module.
-We can format the arguments for yum either by listing them underneath the yum call like so
+Then is the module call, here using the yum module.

+We can format the arguments for the module (yum) either by listing them one per line like the `name` and `state` below

 ```yml
   - name : install nmap
     yum: